compose-spec/compose-spec/spec.md

 #### Short syntax

-The short syntax uses a single string with comma-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).
+The short syntax uses a single string with colon-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).

 `VOLUME` MAY be either a host path on the platform hosting containers (bind mount) or a volume name.